Joel McIver: Awards

 As editor of Bass Guitar magazine, McIver received the 2018 Award of Excellence for Best Educational Project from the Players School of Music in Clearwater, Florida.

 The same year, Sony's 35th-anniversary-edition reissue of The Alan Parsons Project's 1982 album Eye in the Sky, for which McIver wrote extensive liner notes, won its category at the annual Prog magazine awards.
 Parsons, along with surround mastering engineers Dave Donnelly and P. J. Olsson, won the Grammy Award for Best Immersive Audio Album for the box set at the 61st Annual Grammy Awards.

 In 2018, McIver co-hosted a podcast called Dead Rock Stars with fellow writer Mick Wall.
 In June that year, The Guardian named Dead Rock Stars their podcast of the week.

+In 2024, an extinct species of brittle star was named Ophiolofsson joelmciveri by Dr Mats Eriksson of the University of Lund, Sweden.